-Dr Rachel Popelka-Filcoff, an internationally recognised expert in radioanalytical chemistry and the scientific analysis of Indigenous Australian natural mineral pigments will lead the University of Melbourne’s Archaeological Science Group as the Kimberley Foundation Minderoo Chair in Archaeological Science.
+Dr Rachel Popelka-Filcoff, an internationally recognised expert in radioanalytical chemistry and the scientific analysis of Indigenous Australian natural mineral pigments will lead the University of Melbourne’s Archaeological Science Group as the Rock Art Australia Minderoo Chair in Archaeological Science.
 She takes up her position as Professor of Archaeological Science at the University of Melbourne in June.

 Dr Rachel Popelka-Filcoff Photo: James Knowler

-The Kimberley Foundation Minderoo Chair in Archaeological Science is based in the School of Earth Sciences and is funded by an endowment from the Kimberley Foundation Australia, Minderoo Foundation, Allan Myers, and the University of Melbourne.
+The Rock Art Australia Minderoo Chair in Archaeological Science is based in the School of Earth Sciences and is funded by an endowment from the Kimberley Foundation Australia, Minderoo Foundation, Allan Myers, and the University of Melbourne.

 After studying a Bachelor of Arts in Archaeology and Classics at Washington University in St Louis, Dr Popelka-Filcoff obtained her PhD in Chemistry from the University of Missouri while on a National Science Foundation Fellowship.
 She followed this with a position at the National Institute of Standards and Technology (NIST, USA), and then to her most recent position as Associate Professor in the College of Science and Engineering at Flinders University, where she was an Australian Institute of Nuclear Science and Engineering Research Fellow from 2010- 2016.

 Dr Popelka-Filcoff has developed several innovative, high-resolution, high sensitivity and in many cases non-destructive methods for the analysis of cultural objects to re-create ancient exchange routes and to understand technologies lost to time.

 “Pigments are regularly utilised in a variety of material culture and form the basis for provenance studies and therefore contribute additional data to archaeological science questions,” says Dr Popelka-Filcoff.